alibaba/git-repo-go-doc/content/en/posts/2020-03-04-agit-flow-and-git-repo.md

 1. Add a filter for commands sent from users to "git-receive-pack".

 2. The filter helps to divide commands into two groups.
-One group of commands perform the original process, and the other group of commands do not execute the internal `execute_commands` function, but execute an external "execute-commands" hook.
+One group of commands performs the original process, and the other group of commands does not execute the internal `execute_commands` function, but executes an external "execute-commands" hook.

-3. Some variables for the result of "execite-commands" hook are sent to the "post-receive" hook from its environment.
+3. Some variables for the result of "execute-commands" hook are sent to the "post-receive" hook from its environment.

 See the following sections.